 Club Men: Ulster Juniors 31 Munster Juniors 33

-It was heartbreak for Ulster Juniors as a last-minute drop goal from Munster’s Ben Ridgeway gave the visitors a two-point win in the second round of the Junior Interprovincial’s at the Cloughan on Saturday afternoon.
+It was heartbreak for Ulster Juniors as a last-minute drop goal from Munster’s gave the visitors a two-point win in the second round of the Junior Interprovincial’s at the Cloughan on Saturday afternoon.

 Ulster paid the price for a lacklustre first half performance which saw Munster run in four tries without having to raise their game.